 Where the design community meets.

-Design Director Joined about 8 years ago via an invitation from Allan G. Kristy has invited Ryan Hoover, Robyn Alley, David Cole, Denise Burchell, hugo ahlberg and 20 others, Claudio Fresneda, Brad Simpson, Mark Del Lima, Deuce Cruse, Nick Inzucchi, Alastair Warren, Jenn S-H, Lindsey Turner, Jen Panasik, Ashlea Powell, Nathan Waterhouse, Brad Crane, Michael Owens, Thomas Enders, Tim Hoover, Vicky Teinaki, Scott McLeod, Karolina Szczur, Kerem Suer, Shelby White
+Design Director Joined over 8 years ago via an invitation from Allan G. Kristy has invited Ryan Hoover, Robyn Alley, David Cole, Denise Burchell, hugo ahlberg and 20 others, Claudio Fresneda, Brad Simpson, Mark Del Lima, Deuce Cruse, Nick Inzucchi, Alastair Warren, Jenn S-H, Lindsey Turner, Jen Panasik, Ashlea Powell, Nathan Waterhouse, Brad Crane, Michael Owens, Thomas Enders, Tim Hoover, Vicky Teinaki, Scott McLeod, Karolina Szczur, Kerem Suer, Shelby White

 What is your portfolio looking like?
 Did you have any internships?